 Fast forward a couple of months and I saw that Helen and Antonia were running another day, this time at Stoke Park.
 Again addressing who we want to be online but with different speakers and slightly different topics that I was keen to learn all about.
 I couldn’t really afford to spend the money but felt that if I came away feeling half as positive as I did after the last one it would have been a sound investment.
 And boy was it.

 The events are called Elevate Creative and are day long workshops focussing on helping those of us who live our lives on line, to learn and develop our brand (this was actually the third event but I was away for the second one).
 Exactly what I had been struggling to do for the past year and a half.
-The event on Friday was kicked off by really looking into what a Brand is and how to make it one that is compelling and consistent.
+The event at Stoke Park on Friday was kicked off by really looking into what a Brand is and how to make it one that is compelling and consistent.
 We explored beyond that, why credible is better than authentic, what our audience wants, how we can differentiate ourselves from others and how to make people trust us.
 It was fascinating.

 It was also hands on and as we filled in the questionnaires Julie (Guppy, head of global marketing at WSP) had given bus all I found myself staring out of that window, thinking about all the questions Julie had posed.
 Mulling over statements like “don’t hang out with people the same as you.
 You won’t make money”.
 How many bloggers just hang out with other bloggers?
 When you think about it if we want to make money from our brands we need to hang out and get in the conversations of the people we are trying to attract.